 This cookie expires after 10 minutes of creation, and is used to throttle request rates, to limit data collection on high traffic sites.

 These cookies work in tandem to calculate visit length.
 Google __utmb cookie demarks the exact arrival time, then Google __utmc registers the precise exit time of the user.

 Because __utmb counts entrance visits, it is a session cookie, and expires at the end of the session, e.g. when the user leaves the page.
 A timestamp of 30 minutes must pass before Google cookie __utmc expires.
 Given__utmc cannot tell if a browser or website session ends.
 Therefore, if no new page view is recorded in 30 minutes the cookie is expired.

 This is a standard ‘grace period’ in web analytics.
 Ominture and WebTrends among many others follow the same procedure.

 Cookie __utmz monitors the HTTP Referrer and notes where a visitor arrived from, with the referrer siloed into type (Search engine (organic or cpc), direct, social and unaccounted).
 From the HTTP Referrer the __utmz Cookie also registers, what keyword generated the visit plus geolocation data.

 This cookie lasts six months.
 In tracking terms this Cookie is perhaps the most important as it will tell you about your traffic and help with conversion information such as what source / medium / keyword to attribute for a Goal Conversion.

-Google __utmv Cookie lasts “forever”.
-It is a persistant cookie.
+Google __utmv Cookie lasts for up to two years from the creation time.
+It is a persistent cookie.
 It is used for segmentation, data experimentation and the __utmv works hand in hand with the __utmz cookie to improve cookie targeting capabilities.